 Tools to help publishers comply with the GDPR

 In August last year, we announced our commitment to comply with Europe’s new General Data Protection Regulation (GDPR), which applies to users in the EEA.
-GDPR takes effect on May 25th and we are committed to working with you to make this transition as smooth as possible.
-This Help Center article provides more details about how we are supporting you with the changes GDPR brings.
+GDPR is in effect and we are committed to working with you to make this transition as smooth as possible.
+This Help Centre article provides more details about how we're supporting you with the changes that GDPR brings.

-You are not required to seek consent for a user’s activity on Google’s sites (we obtain that ourselves when users visit our sites).
-We are asking only that you seek consent for your uses of our ads products on your properties.
-We already require that certain consents are obtained from your users in the EEA, and we are updating those requirements in line with the GDPR.
+You're not required to seek consent for a user’s activity on Google’s sites (we obtain that ourselves when users visit our sites).
+We're asking only that you seek consent for your uses of our ads products on your properties.
+We already require that certain consents are obtained from your users in the EEA, and we're updating those requirements in line with the GDPR.
 We encourage you to link to this user-facing page explaining how Google manages data in its ads products.
 Doing so will meet the requirement of our EU User Consent Policy to give your users information about Google’s uses of their personal data.

-The GDPR introduces significant new obligations for the ecosystem (see GDPR legal and regulatory guidance references below), and the changes we announced to our EU User Consent Policy reflect this.
-We have updated our Help Page for the EU User Consent Policy to address questions we have received from our customers.
+The GDPR introduces significant new obligations for the ecosystem (see GDPR legal and regulatory guidance references below), and the changes that we announced to our EU User Consent Policy reflect this.
+We've updated our Help Page for the EU User Consent Policy to address questions that we've received from our customers.

 - A beta consent gathering tool for desktop and mobile web

 - A consent gathering tool for mobile apps, via an SDK (DFP Android, DFP iOS, AdMob Android, AdMob iOS).